ypolat99/ypolat99/README.md

 - 👋 Hi, I’m Polat
-- 👀 I’m interested in Finance, Politics and Sailboats (for the past few motnhs)
+- 👀 I’m interested in Finance, Politics and Sailboats (for the past few years)
 - 🌱 I’m currently learning Computer Science and Economics at UCLA as an Undergrad.
 - 📫 How to reach me:
 ypolat99yupa@gmail.com or yuk_sel_po_lat@hotmail.com